2015 Football NSW season: 2015 National Premier League NSW Men's 2

 The 2015 National Premier League NSW Men's 2 was the third edition of the new NPL NSW 2 as the second level domestic association football competition in New South Wales.
 12 teams competed, playing each other twice for a total of 22 rounds, with the top team at the end of the year promoted to the NPL NSW Men's 1 competition.
 Hakoah Sydney City East FC were promoted into the division after finishing 1st in the 2014 State League Division 1, and St George FC were relegated from the 2014 National Premier League's Men's 1.

 Finals

 2015 NSW State League Division 1

 The 2015 NSW State League Division 1 was the third edition of the State League to be incorporated under the National Premier Leagues banner.
 12 teams competed, playing each other twice for a total of 22 rounds.

 Finals

 2015 NSW State League Division 2

 The 2015 NSW State League Division 2 was the third edition of the State League to be incorporated under the National Premier Leagues banner.
 10 teams competed, playing each other twice for a total of 18 matches.

 Finals

-2015 National Premier League NSW Women's 1
+2015 National Premier Leagues NSW Women's 1

 The 2015 National Premier League NSW Women's 1 was the second edition of the NPL NSW Women's competition to be incorporated under the National Premier Leagues banner.
 10 teams competed, playing each other twice for a total of 18 rounds.